cloud-explore/cloudexplore.it/_pages/about.md

 Our organisation was founded to provide a sense of purpose and contribution.
 Staying true to this is a core value.

 ### Optimistic
 We are pragmatic but resourceful.
-Cyber security is challenging but we can handle it.
 We empathise with our clients and the teams involved, and work with them to solve problems.

 ### Authentic
 We bring our whole selves to work and embrace diversity of thought, approach and background.